djax666/mystrombutton2mqtt/README.md

 For the myStrom Wifi Button +, you should remove the batteries and insert them again.

+## Setting of the gateway

-## Update and rename the resources/settings.json.sample in settings.json
+Update and rename the "resources/settings.json.sample" into "resources/settings.json"

-Please add the __MAC_BUTTON__ and a short uniq name of your choice __CHOOSEN_NAME__ in the section "button" or "buttons+" of the file resources/settings.json
+Please add the __MAC_BUTTON__ and a short uniq name of your choice __CHOOSEN_NAME__ in the section "button" or "buttons+" of the file "resources/settings.json".
+Personnally I have chosen the color of the rubber band as __CHOOSEN_NAME__.

 ## Running